 Watch a short video – Surviving Spouse Real Estate Tax Exemption

 Article X, Section 6-B of the Constitution of Virginia was amended to allow for exemption of taxation of real property of a surviving spouse of a military service member who was killed in action as determined by the United States Department of Defense.
-The exemption is effective for tax years on or after January 1, 2015.
+The exemption is effective for tax years on or after January 1, 2015, and of a surviving spouse of certain persons killed in the line of duty on or after January 2, 2017.
 The surviving spouse may qualify for exemption for a primary place of residence as long as the spouse does not remarry and continues to occupy the real property as a principal place of residence.

 - Applies to the principal residence and up to a maximum of 10 acres of land upon which the dwelling is situated